Removing Barriers to Treatment

 Small Amounts That Change Everything

 77% of what we fund costs between $50 and $250.
-A gas card.
+Transportation assistance.
 A night in a hotel.
 A utility payment.
 These aren't big checks — they're lifelines.

 Typical Expense